kirjavascript/chip8/README.md

 ### ROMs

-to save space, ROMs are specified by passing a base64'd copy of the ROM in the URL querystring
+ROMs are specified by passing a base64'd copy of the ROM in the URL querystring
 you can use [node romToUrl.js romname.ch8](romToURL.js) to generate these URLs from your own ROMs

 some examples;